-End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component
+End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 End-to-end TypeScript types in an MCP App: from Zod schema to React component.

 TL;DR: Define a Zod schema in your tool file and return typed structuredContent.
 In your resource component, pass matching types to useToolData<InputType, OutputType>().
 Share output interfaces via a types.ts file that both the tool and component import.
+TypeScript validates the entire pipeline at build time.

 Every MCP App has the same data flow: the AI model calls your tool, the tool handler runs and returns structured content, and your React resource component renders that content.
-TypeScript can cover this entire pipeline — but only if you wire the types correctly at each step.
+TypeScript can cover this entire pipeline, but only if you wire the types correctly at each step.

 The Type Pipeline

-Here is the full path a piece of data takes through an MCP App, with the TypeScript types involved at each stage:
+Here is the full path a piece of data takes through an MCP App, with the TypeScript types at each stage:

 AI model